Multi-modalities are used to treat persistent (or chronic) pain. We are qualified to use all the modalities listed below.

 Made specifically for you.
 Using a program called Track Active we provide you with a personalised exercise program to treat your injury and more.
 You will be sent your program and instructions for accessing it online.
 It is available on all your computer devices including your phone, or you may print it out as a detailed document with pictures, number of repetitionss etc.

 is a gentle hands-on myofascial technique to restore movement of the head and neck and fluid that bathes the nervous system providing nutrients and taking away waste products (lymphatic system).
 It is effective for relieving headaches, jaw pain and spinal pain.
 It is a gentle technique to relieve acute pain from stress.

 It is gentle and very relaxing and often helps with sleep and clarity of the mind.

 Emotions are stored in the tissues and can cause pain; stress in the shoulders is an example of this.

 Emotions affect our fascia (study to add here) and this creates tension felt in the body.

-Education – as part of your treatment we help you make healthy lifestyle choices.
+This is an integral part of your treatment; we help you treat yourself and make healthy lifestyle choices.
 We discuss your movement strategies, your environment – work and home, lifestyle – sleep, nutrition, commitments; how you can treat yourself including self-massage techniques, home exercise program, breathing exercises, meditation, and more.
 It is your choice how little or how much you take away.